xentek/feathercache/readme.md

 ## Features
   - Provides a thin wrapper around html5 localStorage.
   - Complex data (objects, arrays, et al) are seralized with JSON.stringify so you can store virtually anything.
   - This data is JSON.parse'd on the way out for you too.
 You're welcome!
-  - Written in coffescript **☕**
+  - Written in coffescript.
-  - Fully unit tested with jasmine
+  - Fully unit tested with jasmine.

 ## Requirements
   - jQuery 1.4+